Lloyd Robson Memorial Award

 Eligibility

-• be a currently enrolled Masters by research or PhD student in the Faculty of Arts; and,
+• be enrolled in a graduate research degree focussing on Australian history in the Faculty of Arts; and,

 Selection criteria

-Eligible applicants must complete an online application including:
+Eligible applicants must complete the online application form, including:

 • at least one academic reference;